xaviermerino/ECE2551-SoftHardDesign/Homework-1/README.md

 ```

 This is provided for you to get feedback on your code.
 You can attempt to fix it and prepare it for submission once it passes all the tests.
 Once submitted, a set of similar tests will be run on your solution.

+### Submission
+You are expected to submit your a zip file in Canvas by the specified deadline.
+The zip file name must match your Tracks ID.
+For instance, if your Tracks ID is *aLastname2016* then your zip file should be called **aLastname2016.zip**.
+The zip file should only contain the `solver.h` file.